Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Dir() Function with an empty string as a parameter will fetch the first file name from the Current Folder and display it in the debug window.

-Since we have not given any specific folder name in the function parameter, it looks for files in the active folder on the disk.
+Since we have not given a specific folder or pathname in the function parameter, it looks for files in the active folder on the disk.

-3. Now, issue the following command without any parameter to get the next file name in the current folder
+3. Now, issue the following command without any parameters to get the next file name in the current folder

 ?
 Dir()